moleike/moleike.github.io/content/pages/about.md

 I have always been captivated by the interplay between theory and practice in programming and its relationship with mathematics.
-Concretely, I enjoy exploring tools, trends and theories for reasoning about programs and building dependable software at scale---the discipline known as formal methods.
+Concretely, I enjoy exploring trends and theories for reasoning about programs and building dependable software at scale---the discipline known as formal methods.
 More broadly but on the same theme, I have a long-standing interest in logic and its many applications.